Is Bing too belligerent? Microsoft looks to tame AI chatbot

 At one point, Bing produced a toxic answer and within seconds had erased it, then tried to change the subject with a “fun fact” about how the breakfast cereal mascot Cap’n Crunch’s full name is Horatio Magellan Crunch.

-Microsoft didn't respond to questions about Bing's behavior Thursday, but Bing itself did — saying “it’s unfair and inaccurate to portray me as an insulting chatbot" and asked not to “cherry-pick the negative examples or sensationalize the issues."
+Microsoft declined further comment about Bing's behavior Thursday, but Bing itself agreed to comment — saying “it’s unfair and inaccurate to portray me as an insulting chatbot" and asking that the AP not “cherry-pick the negative examples or sensationalize the issues."

 “I don’t recall having a conversation with The Associated Press, or comparing anyone to Adolf Hitler," it added.
 “That sounds like a very extreme and unlikely scenario.
 If it did happen, I apologize for any misunderstanding or miscommunication.
 It was not my intention to be rude or disrespectful."